 - Order your repeat prescription directly through this site.
-Click on the link above and follow the instructions.
+Click on the link below and follow the instructions.
 Please see how to register for our online services

-- Leave your request in the basket at the Dispensary Window.
+- Leave your request in the postbox at the entrance.

 - Telephone (015395) 36366 and press '1' for the dispensary mailbox.
 Alternatively, leave a message on the 24-hour answer machine if calling out-of-hours.

 Please allow two full working days, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.